NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 Using EOLi, you can browse the metadata and preview images of Earth Observation data acquired by the satellites ENVISAT, ERS, Landsat, IKONOS, DMC, ALOS, SPOT, Kompsat, Proba, JERS, IRS, Nimbus, NOAA, SCISAT, SeaStar, Terra/Aqua.

 By default, EOLi-sa uses a 2d drawing mode.
-To enable World Wind, click on the layered map icon in the upper right for map settings.
+To enable WorldWind, click on the layered map icon in the upper right for map settings.
 Then choose Orthographic or Plate Carrée (new 3D map) for a projection.
 {{% /panel %}}

-{{% panel title="World Wind Java DiSTI F-16 Flight Simulator" link="#f16" imgUrl="/img/java/f16.png" %}}
+{{% panel title="WorldWind Java DiSTI F-16 Flight Simulator" link="#f16" imgUrl="/img/java/f16.png" %}}
 ‘Fly’ an F-16 and immerse yourself in the cockpit as it maneuvers over the terrain.
-All made possible through a collaboration between NASA World Wind, Oracle and DiSTI.
-Here together you’ll see these three powerful technologies—NASA’s World Wind, Oracle's Java Open GL and DiSTI’s new GL Studio for Java—converge to enable Java developers to leverage spatial data in a 4D world with incredible virtual reality.
+All made possible through a collaboration between NASA WorldWind, Oracle and DiSTI.
+Here together you’ll see these three powerful technologies—NASA’s WorldWind, Oracle's Java Open GL and DiSTI’s new GL Studio for Java—converge to enable Java developers to leverage spatial data in a 4D world with incredible virtual reality.
 {{% /panel %}}

 {{% panel title="Informatics Tools for Population-level Movement Dynamics" link="http://www.clfs.umd.edu/biology/faganlab/movement/" imgUrl="/img/java/animal_tracker.jpg" %}}